-Market Analysis - From October through December of each year, our human resources department conducts a market analysis.
+Market Analysis - In the fourth quarter of each year, our human resources department conducts a market analysis.
 First, we align our executives' positions with comparable positions as reported in surveys published by two national consulting firms, Aon Hewitt and Willis Towers Watson.
-Then, in February, we prepare a comprehensive report for the Committee, which also is reviewed by its independent consultant, that compares our executives' compensation to the average of the surveys' median compensation data.
+We also review the compensation data that is publicly reported by the companies that comprise our compensation peer group described on page 29.
+Then, in February, we prepare a comprehensive report for the Committee, which also is reviewed by its independent consultant, that compares our executives' compensation to compensation peer group median and the average of the surveys' median compensation data.
 This helps the Committee determine how each executive officer's compensation compares to current market practices.

-In preparing our comparison for 2017, we used the survey results for "industrial" companies (as categorized by the survey vendors), whether publicly or privately held, with revenues between \$10 billion and \$50 billion.
+In preparing our comparison for 2018, we used the survey results for "industrial" companies (as categorized by the survey vendors), whether publicly or privately held, with revenues between \$10 billion and \$50 billion.
 The group contains between 100 and 120 companies in which the revenue range is approximately one-half to two times our revenue.
 We believe this comparator group adequately represents the market in which we compete for talent.
 The companies participating in each survey vary, and we are not able to determine which of the companies reported data for each position and each component of pay.

-Compensation Discussion and Analysis - How We Establish and Validate Pay
+Compensation Discussion and Analysis - How we Establish and Validate Pay